efsalvarenga/arrival_pcs/README.md

 > **Style**: Gothic horror
 > **Sources**: Godbound (Bloodhound rules), Historica Arcanum, Kult

 In the heart of the 19th-century Ottoman Empire lies the enigmatic Istanbul.
 A thriving hub of culture and commerce, this city now harbors a dark and hidden truth, a sinister awakening known as "Blood in the Veil".
-Chosen individuals, once human, are now cursed and blessed with supernatural powers and a ravenous hunger for blood, while they are exposed to the a dark truth about mankind.
+Chosen individuals, once human, are now cursed and blessed with supernatural powers and a ravenous hunger for blood, while they are exposed to the a dark truth about Humanity.

 ### Delta Green
 > **Modern Age | 1990 CE | Earth (USA)**